kpaccess/reward-program/README.md

   - 50 dollars between 50 and 100 = 50 \* 1 = 50 points
 - A transaction of **$75** results in **25 points**:
   - 25 dollars between 50 and 100 = 25 \* 1 = 25 points

+## Loading

+- When data is being loaded, the app displays a loading message: `Loading ...`

+## Error

+- If there is an error while fetching data, an error message is displayed: `Error loading data.`

+## Success

+- When data is successfully fetched, the amount is computed, and the date and points are displayed

+## Usage

+- To run the app, start your development server and visit the specified URL in your browser.
+The app will display the transactions and their calculated points based on the rules mentioned above.